markjamesm/ChipDecode/README.md

 ChipDecode will then read the ROM and output a text file in the program directory containing the decoded instructions.

-For convenience, some test ROMs are located in the ChipDecode/Roms folder.
+For convenience, some test ROMs are located in the [roms directory](/roms).